grocid/libPQP/README.md

 If the protocol instead is designed using the Niederreiter model, the error vector will be/encode the token.
 In this case, there is no need to authenticate the error vector, since any flipped bit in the cipher text will cause the receiver to deocde a different token, hence breaking the decryption oracle.

+#####Timing attacks

+This is a slight variation of the above.
+Instead of observing decryption errors, we measure the timing.
+There has been some effort in making decoding run in constant time.
+See [this paper](http://www.win.tue.nl/~tchou/papers/qcbits.pdf).

+The decoding we use is probabilistic and susceptible to timing attacks.
+However, in the PGP-like setting we do not worry too much about this.

 #####Distinguishing attacks

 The simplest imaginable distinguisher will detect a constant-error encryption with probability 1.